tylermzeller/pychain/README.md

 Learning about blockchains from [Jeiwan](https://github.com/Jeiwan/blockchain_go) and porting to Python.

+## DISCLAIMER
+This repository is for personal experimentation and mainly for fun.
+There is no set process for testing, so code in the master branch has no guarantees of running correctly.

 ## Current State

   * Persistence is accomplished using the [shelve](https://docs.python.org/3/library/shelve.html) library.
 With this library, there is no need to serialize/unserialize blocks or UTXOs!